 The contact information on your resume, online profiles and other job search materials should not be associated with your employer.

-With an estimated more than 80% of recruiters and hiring decision makers Googling candidates for social proof, and their practice of choosing those with strong online presence over those without, it’s unwise to remain invisible online.
+The vast majority of recruiters and hiring decision makers Google candidates of interest for social proof.
+They typically prefer those with strong online presence over those without, so it’s not wise to remain invisible online.

 You definitely need to have a branded, 100% complete LinkedIn profile, just to keep pace with your competitors who have one.
 Beyond that, you need a vibrant, diverse online footprint to distinguish and support your candidacy to your target employers.

 But NEVER state in your online profiles that you’re job-hunting.

-Although LinkedIn has become an accepted networking tool for career management and business-building (not just job search), your current employer may suspect any activity of yours on LinkedIn.
+LinkedIn has become an accepted networking tool for career management and business-building (not just job search).
+But your current employer may suspect any activity of yours on LinkedIn.

 I always advise my clients to have a ready explanation for why they’re updating their LinkedIn profile, or any other online profile, and why they’re suddenly active on social networks.